ROBLC/Star-Wars-RPG/README.md

 # Star-Wars RPG
-A simple browser game that uses some JS i have learned so far.
-[Play the game](https://roblc.github.io/Star-Wars-RPG/)
+A simple browser game that uses JavaScript and jQuery [Play the game](https://roblc.github.io/Star-Wars-RPG/)

 ## How to play!
 * Pick a character